Fleeing Nicaraguans strain Costa Rica's asylum system

 Now some worry that the years-long wait for an appointment is leading more Nicaraguans to look north — to Mexico or the United States — than at any point in their country’s four-plus year political crisis.

-Through July of this year, 5,335 Nicaraguans have sought asylum in Mexico, four times as many as all of 2021.
+Through August of this year, 6,921 Nicaraguans have sought asylum in Mexico, more than double as many as all of 2021.
 In many cases, applying for asylum in Mexico is just a way for asylum seekers to reach the U.S. border.

 Last year, U.S. border agents encountered Nicaraguans more than 50,000 times at the southwest border.
 Through the first 10 months of the 2022 fiscal year, they have encountered Nicaraguans 134,000 times.